Yiling-J/tablepilot/examples/recipes_with_image/README.md

 rpm = 10
 ```

+The client type must be `gemini` and the model must be `gemini-2.0-flash-exp-image-generation`.
 Once configured, Tablepilot will use this image model when generating images.
 The generated images will be saved in the `{source_data_dir}/tablepilot_images/{table_id}` directory.

+**View Generated Images in Real Time**

+The steps below use CLI commands, but Tablepilot also provides a WebUI.
+If you’d like to view generated images in real time, you can first create the table using the CLI, then start the server and open the WebUI.
+From there, you can generate or autofill data directly in the WebUI and see the images as they’re created.

 ---